Vaccines for ages 5 to 11

 Homebound residents: The Missoula City-County Health Department now offers an option for our homebound residents to receive the COVID-19 vaccine from the comfort of their own home.
 If you are interested in future homebound visits, please submit your request online or call 406-258-4636 OPTION 3 to be put on our Homebound Vaccination List.

-Follow the links below to view upcoming clinics:
+Follow the links below to view public clinics:

 - Missoula City-County Health Department

 Appointments and walk-ups available every day for first- and second-dose Pfizer and Moderna and single-shot Johnson & Johnson vaccines.
 Booster doses and ages 5-11 by appointment only.
 Click link above for hours.

 First- and second-dose Pfizer (5+) and Moderna (18+) vaccines, plus one-dose Johnson & Johnson vaccines (18+), are available for Missoula County residents ages 5 and older from 9 a.m. to 4:30 p.m.
 Monday through Friday.
 Booster doses of Pfizer and Moderna for immunocompromised individuals are also available during those hours.
 No appointment necessary.

 The Missoula City-County Health Department offers booster doses of the Pfizer, Moderna and Johnson & Johnson COVID-19 vaccine.
 According to the CDC, everyone 18 and older is now eligible to get a booster dose.